oscarbutler/P5-Mildew-Detection/README.md

 To create an accurate prediction on whether the leaf is healthy or not.

+We have recieved the dataset which includes 4208 images and that it is split equally with 2104 being healthy leaves and 2104 being infected leaves.

 ## Data Collection

 In the start of data collection it is crucial to install kaggle.
 It is important because we need the dataset in order to make a prediction.
 As well as recieving the dataset in data collection we also need to configure the kaggle.json file.